 Once you’re done choosing the version, head to the official Minecraft Education Edition download page and proceed with the download process.

-Performance-based issues are by far the most common kind that is encountered by players on a daily basis.
+Performance-based issues are by far the most common kind that players encounter daily.
 Such issues are most likely caused by weak hardware.
-However, there are times when a certain block takes a bit too many resources than intended.
+However, sometimes a certain block takes too many resources than intended.

 While there is not a lot you can do with faulty hardware, it is still possible to ensure some common yet effective steps.
 They will be able to increase your overall FPS if done correctly.
 Therefore, we recommend you try the following optimization measures before spending on better hardware.

 You need to take certain steps to improve your overall graphical performance.
 That being said, you will need to open the in-game graphics settings to implement the changes mentioned below: